Grand Prior's Award: New Zealand

-In New Zealand, the proficiency badges are split into three levels: green (8–10 years), blue (11–12 years), and gold (13–18 years).
-Different level badges have different coloured frames and have learning criteria suited to the age range, with gold level being the most difficult.
-Only the gold level badges count towards the Grand Prior's Award.
-A cadet must achieve the six compulsory badges and six badges of their choice to be awarded the Grand Prior's Award.
-There are 29 badges to choose from.
+In New Zealand, the GP proficiency badges are split into two levels: Blue (school years 7-9), and Gold (school years 10-13).
+Different level badges have different coloured frames and have learning criteria suited to the age range, with Gold level being the most difficult.
+Only the Gold level badges count towards the Grand Prior's Award.
+A cadet must meet the requirements described below to achieve the Grand Prior's Award.
+There are 14 badges to choose from.